MicrosoftDocs/sql-docs/docs/connect/jdbc/using-the-jdbc-driver.md

 [!INCLUDE[Driver_JDBC_Download](../../includes/driver_jdbc_download.md)]

-This section provides quickstart instructions for making a simple connection to a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database by using the [!INCLUDE[jdbcNoVersion](../../includes/jdbcnoversion_md.md)].
+This section provides quickstart instructions to make a simple connection to a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database using the [!INCLUDE[jdbcNoVersion](../../includes/jdbcnoversion_md.md)].
 Before you connect to a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] must first be installed on either your local computer or a server, and the JDBC driver must be installed on your local computer.

-## Choosing the right JAR file
+## Choose the right JAR file

 The Microsoft JDBC Driver provides different Jars to be used in correspondence with your preferred Java Runtime Environment (JRE) settings, as under: